Skip to main content

 tcp: [3] 10.100.1.6:3260,2 iqn.2003-01.com.redhat.iscsi-gw:workshop-target (non-flash)

-19. Enable automatic disk connection upon server reboot by setting the node.startup parameter to automatic:
+19. Enable automatic connection of disks when the server reboots; to do this, set the node.startup parameter to automatic:

 iscsiadm --mode node -T <iqn> -p <iscsi_target_ip_address_1> --op update -n node.startup -v automatic